PeerPair/PeerPair/README.md

  Data models and their responsibility in the application :

- * **User** : has properties such as login credentials, user_ID , interests and the identifiers of both user's sent and received requests .
-It has relationships  almost all other app data models .
+ * **User** : has properties such as login credentials (username,password), user_ID , interests and the identifiers of both user's sent and received requests .
+It has relationships with almost all other app data models .

 * **Pair-request** : has properties such as request_ID, user_ID (either it was a request sender/recipient) , category, description and any other needed  information about a request .